mo7sen/mo7sen.github.io/content/posts/projects/evol/modules/scripting.md

 iterate over all entities to check.

-To make extending this functionality substantially simpler, a lot of pre-processor macros were added to that file so that adding a new system for a new script function is just a matter of adding an extra line to the file and it should handle everything else.
+To make extending this functionality substantially simpler, a lot of preprocessor macros were added to that file so that adding a new system for a new script function is just a matter of adding an extra line to the file and it should handle everything else.
 For example, adding an `on_fixedupdate` function to the scripting module is as simple as changing this: